37777 Harlow Dr., Willoughby, OH 44094 (440) 951-8974 Fax: (440) 951-1412

 Types of Communications Ports

 PC-DNC Plus can communicate with CNC controls, BTR devices, or paper tape punch/readers using any logical COM port (RS232 or RS422) on the PC-DNC Plus Server PC.
 These ports can be native COM ports (COM1 to COM4), or the COM ports provided on a Multi-Port Serial board, such as Comtrol RocketPort boards.
-PC-DNC Plus can also use serial network hubs, such as the Comtrol SI serial hub.
+PC-DNC Plus can also use serial network hubs, such as those made my Comtrol, Quatech, or Moxa.
+For wireless DNC systems, we recommend the Moxa W2150-A or the Quatech SSE-W-100D units.
 Baud rates from 110 to 115,200 are available, along with a multitude of configuration options for tape codes, leader/trailer, character masking, etc.

 Hitachi Seiki UUP: